 The death of a sentient creature leaves a void, a small tear in the fabric of the universe, which other sentient creatures may detect.
 The effect is magnified if the departed was a loved one.
 Deacon perceived this, I believe, and understood, as a child one fateful day understands suddenly and in a single calamitous instant the awful, gut-punch finality of death.
 For weeks after Mollie’s death Deacon was bereft.
 He paced restlessly.
 He howled.
 He stared at the fresh scar in the earth.
 He focused that laser gaze upon me as if to say: Will I be next?
 When Max died suddenly a few months later it was almost more than he could bear.
 The light just seemed to go out of him, and there was faraway look in his eyes.
-After a month or so the old Deacon returned, but he was never quite the same again.
+After a month or so the old Deacon returned, mostly, but he was never quite the same again.

 But there is always an upside, even in death.
 Although two of my three companions were gone, so was the balancing act required to keep them all happy.
 As if to fill the void created by their departure, Deacon and I forged an even tighter bond.
 From then on, he basically never left my sight, and wherever I went, so did he.